-If you see landing page = (not set), this is generally due to a visit with no page or screen view level hits included.
+If you see (not set) as a value for Landing Page, this is generally due to a session with no page or screen view level hits included.

-It’s possible to have a visit that doesn’t include a page or a screen view, but does include another kind of interaction hit type, like an Events or E-commerce hit type.
-To see a few examples of visits with different kinds of hit type, refer to the article about the difference between Entrances and Visits/Sessions.
+It’s possible to have a session that doesn’t include a page or a screen view, but that does include another kind of interaction hit type (e.g. an events or ecommerce hit type).
+To see a few examples of sessions with different kinds of hit type, read about the difference between Entrances and Sessions.

-To identify which hit type is causing the issue, use the advanced filter (found at the top of the data table) to restrict the data to include page/screen views matching exactly 0 in the following reports: Behaviour > Events, Acquisition > Social > Plugins, and Conversions > E-commerce reports.
+To identify which hit type is causing the issue, use the advanced filter (found at the top of the data table) to restrict the data to include page/screen views matching exactly 0 in the following reports: Behavior > Events, Acquisition > Social > Plugins, and Conversions > Ecommerce.

 In most cases, the cause is either a view filter that removes specific page/screen views, or the omission of page view tracking on web pages or the omission of screen view tracking on Android or iOS apps.